A team asks AI for campaign metaphors.

 This matters because creative and strategic work often begins messy.

 Founders do not start with clean plans.
 Operators do not start with perfect workflows.
-Teams need a place where humans and AI agents can explore options, preserve context, and then converge into something durable.
+Teams need a place where people and AI participants can explore options, keep visible, permissioned context, and then converge into something durable.

-• disciplined verification when the team is deciding what is true,
+- assumption marking when the team is not yet sure what is true,

 That is a more responsible story than AI as a dreaming mind.